 The Northampton Police Department has a long history of setting the standard for professional and progressive police practices.
 We strive for excellence in police services and are committed to strengthening community ties.
-As part of this effort NPD formed an Open Data Team comprised of police officers and citizen volunteers who are all residents of our city and who agreed to collaborate with us on this project.
+As part of this effort NPD formed an Open Data Team comprised of police officers and community volunteers who are all residents of our city and who agreed to collaborate with us on this project.
 During the summer of 2016 members of the ODT met every other week and collaborated to determine what information would be most useful to our community members.
 We identified, created, reviewed, and ultimately published a wide variety of tables to share information with users.